nhoizey/images-responsiver/docs/eleventy-plugin-images-responsiver/tutorial/05-presets/README.md

 `(max-width: 45em) 90vw, 40em` now overrides the plugin's default value of `100vw`.

-We now need to add a specific overriding preset for the logo, which needs a different `sizes` value, because it takes only 20 % of the content area:
+We now need to add a specific overriding preset for the logo, which needs a different `sizes` value, because it takes only 20 % of the content area (20 % of `90vw` = `18vw`):

 ```javascript
 const presets = {